Tag Archive for: HPC

 rather than on “how to run a t-test with R” (which we will also learn, by the way).

-First we review the foundations (sampling theory, discrete and continuous distributions),
+First we review the foundations (sampling theory and parameter estimation),

 then we continue with hypothesis testing.
 The technology itself is introduced using “Student”‘s t-test